konradwilk/xen/docs/misc/xsplice.markdown

 };
 </pre>

-The size of the structure is 64 bytes.
+The size of the structure is 64 bytes or 52 bytes if compiled under 32-bit hypervisors.

 * `name` is the symbol name of the old function.
 Only used if `old_addr` is zero, otherwise will be used during dynamic linking (when hypervisor loads